Day-by-Day / February 5, 1805

 February 5, 1805

-Selling axes and scrapers
+Axes and scrapers

-On its first day out from the Knife River Villages, Clark’s hunting party struggles to travel down the frozen Missouri River.
+On their first day out from the Knife River Villages, Clark’s hunting party struggles to travel down the frozen Missouri River.
 At Fort Mandan, Lewis writes about the war axes desired by the Mandans and Hidatsas.

 War Axes and Scrapers